Pelosi rejects gas tax holiday, suggests possible rebates or direct payments - NewsBreak

 Pelosi acknowledged that the proposal, which has been floated by some Democrats in recent weeks, sounds appealing in theory.
 But she argued it doesn’t help consumers much in the long term since oil companies are not required to pass on the savings.

-Furthermore, suspending the gas tax would take away the primary source of money for the Highway Trust Fund, which finances roads and mass transit.Biden orders up oil from US reserves to fight gas price hike
+Furthermore, suspending the gas tax would take away the primary source of money for the Highway Trust Fund, which finances roads and mass transit.Youngkin says gas tax holiday proposal won’t guarantee savings for consumers

 “The pro is very showbiz.
 ‘OK, let’s just do something, there it is.’
 But it is not necessarily landing in the pocket of the consumer,” Pelosi said at a press conference in the Capitol.